Hate writing? Not got many photos? Don’t worry.

 Optimize target keywords usage in content

-14. Proofread content
+14. Proofread Content

 Written content will benefit from a couple of proofreads.
 An associate, employee, partner or spouse might cast their eye over what you or someone else has come up with for the sake of objectivity.